ShaffySwitcher/RhythmHeavenSilver/README.md

 * Thanks to W hat and the EN team for making this.
 * Thanks to Malalaika for the help (Debug_Menu.ips patch and other things).
 * Thanks to you for playing the game and using the patch!
+* A BIG thanks to WindowsTiger for the H&S Hack
 # Compile
 * Create a folder called "Game"
 * Put your original backup of Rhythm Tengoku in the folder called "Game" and call it "rh-jpn.gba"